Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-(ii) The variety $X$ is said to be \emph{motivic $m$-fold (twist)-$\tau_m$-multiplicative}, if it admits a $m$-fold $\tau_m$-multiplicative CK decomposition.
-For convenience, we will also refer to this as admitting motivic $m$-fold (twist)-$\tau_m$-multiplicativity (or motivic (multiple) twist-multiplicativity for simplicity).
+\item[(ii)] The variety $X$ is said to be \emph{motivic $m$-fold (twist)-$\tau_m$-multiplicative}, if it admits a $m$-fold $\tau_m$-multiplicative CK decomposition.
+We shall also say that $X$ admits motivic $m$-fold (twist-)$\tau_m$-multiplicativity, or simply motivic multiple twist-multiplicativity.

-(iii) The \emph{motivic $m$-fold multiplicativity defect} $\mathfrak{d}_m(X)$ of $X$ is defined to be the minimal integer such that $X$ is strictly motivic $m$-fold $\mathfrak{d}_m(X)$-multiplicative, that is, motivic $m$-fold $\mathfrak{d}_m(X)$-multiplicative but not $k$-multiplicative for any integer $k<\mathfrak{d}_m(X)$.
-One can also define a similar notion for a chosen CK decomposition, which reflects only the property of this CK decomposition.
-According to the associative law of intersection product, one has $\mathfrak{d}_m(X)\leq (m-1)\mathfrak{d}_2(X)$.
+\item[(iii)] The \emph{motivic $m$-fold multiplicativity defect} $\mathfrak{d}_m(X)$ of $X$ is defined to be the smallest integer $\tau_m$ for which $X$ is motivic $m$-fold $\tau_m$-multiplicative.
+Equivalently, $X$ is strictly motivic $m$-fold $\mathfrak{d}_m(X)$-multiplicative but is not motivic $m$-fold $\tau$-multiplicative for any integer $\tau<\mathfrak{d}_m(X)$.
+One may similarly define the $m$-fold multiplicativity defect of a fixed CK decomposition; this invariant reflects the properties of the chosen decomposition rather than those of the variety itself.
+By associativity of the intersection product, one has $\mathfrak{d}_m(X)\leq (m-1)\mathfrak{d}_2(X)$.
 In particular,